 As already mentioned in Field Effect Transistors (FET) , JFET’s are of two types, namely N-channel JFETs and P-channel JFETs.
 Generally N-channel JFETs are more preferred than P-channel.
 N-channel and P-channel JFETs are shown in the figures below.

-Its structure is quite simple.
-In an N-channel JFET an N-type silicon bar, referred to as the channel, has two smaller pieces of P-type silicon material diffused on the opposite sides of its middle part, forming P-N junctions, as illustrated in fig. The two P-N junctions forming diodes or gates are connected internally and a common terminal, called the gate terminal, is brought out.
-Ohmic contacts (direct electrical connections) are made at the two ends of the channel—one lead is called the source terminal S and the other drain terminal D.
+The structure is quite simple.
+In an N-channel JFET an N-type silicon bar, referred to as the channel, has two smaller pieces of P-type silicon material diffused on the opposite sides of its middle part, forming P-N junctions, as illustrated in figure.
+The two P-N junctions forming diodes or gates are connected internally and a common terminal, called the gate terminal, is brought out.
+Ohmic contacts (direct electrical connections) are made at the two ends of the channel—one lead is called the Source terminal S and the other Drain terminal D.

 The silicon bar behaves like a resistor between its two terminals D and S. The gate terminal is analogous to the base of an ordinary transistor(BJT).
 It is used to control the flow of current from source to drain.
 Thus, source and drain terminals are analogous to emitter and collector terminals respectively of a BJT.

 In the figure above, the gate is P-region, while the source and the drain are N-regions.
 Because of this, a JFET is similar to two diodes.
 The gate and the source form one of the diodes, and the drain form the other diode.
 These two diodes are usually referred as the gate-source diode and the gate-drain diode.
 Since JFET is a silicon device, it takes only 0.7 volts for forward bias to get significant current in either diode.